Signs of darker regime to come emerge in Erdogan’s first week as re-elected president

 Assessing the election outcome, political analyst Balki Begumhan Bayhan observed that Erdogan has been able to extend his rule by creating an alliance with ultranationalist parties.
 The new parliament will have a record number of nationalist lawmakers.

 “A key aspect of the next term is likely to be a hardline conservative agenda.
-An agreement between the Erdogan’s Justice and Development Party (AKP) and his hardline Islamist New Welfare party (YRP) allies has pledged to reevaluate existing laws to ‘protect the integrity of the family,’” wrote Bayhan in The Conversation.
+An agreement between the Erdogan’s Justice and Development Party (AKP) and his hardline Islamist New Welfare party (YRP) allies has pledged to re-evaluate existing laws to ‘protect the integrity of the family,’” wrote Bayhan in The Conversation.

 He added: “Turkey’s LGBTQ+ community is likely to be a target.
 Erdogan and his allies ramped up anti-LGBTQ+ rhetoric during the election campaign.
 This is by no means a new part of Erdogan’s programme, but it has intensified in the last few months.
 For instance, the AKP and coalition partner the YRP signed a declaration which suggested potential discrimination against the LGBTQ+ community could follow.
 The YRP has previously called for the closure of LGBTQ+ organisations.”